jdemau/jdem.com.au/_posts/2020-07-04-post-set-up-SSH.md

 > Enter same passphrase again: [Type passphrase again]
 ```

-Add the keypair to the ssh-agent:
+I added the keypair to the ssh-agent, and made sure that the correct keys are referenced in the ssh_config file:

 ```
 $ eval "$(ssh-agent -s)"